 How Do I Get Polished Concrete?
 Polished concrete is hugely popular at the moment.
-Not only does polished concrete look amazing, unique to your installation, incredibly hard wearing and needs the lowest maintenance of any premium floor surface.
+Simply put, polished concrete looks amazing, suitable for a wide range of applications, over underfloor heating and completely unique to your installation.
+Incredibly hard wearing and needs the lowest maintenance of any premium floor surface.

 But how do you get polished concrete?